Welcome to this moment of calm.

 You don't need to solve the exhaustion.

-You only need to meet yourself gently inside it.
+You only need to meet yourself.

-I want you to bring awareness to your shoulders.
+Bring your awareness to your shoulders.

 Notice if they have been bracing.

-See if they can drop even a little.
+See if they can drop.

-Bring awareness to your jaw.
+Bring your awareness to your jaw.

-Let it also soften.
+Let it relax.

-Notice your chest,
+Notice your chest.

-Your belly,
+Your belly.

 Your hands.

-And imagine that breath creating space inside you.
+Take another slow breath in and imagine that breath creating space inside you.

 Exhale,